ipfs/kubo/filestore/README.md

 ## Quick start

-To add a file to IPFS without copying, first bring the daemon offline and then use `filestore add` or to add a directory use `filestore add -r`.
+To add a file to IPFS without copying, use `filestore add -P` or to add a directory use `filestore add -P -r`.
 (Throughout this document all command are assumed to start with `ipfs` so `filestore add` really mains `ipfs filestore add`).
-For example to add the file `hello.txt` use:
+For example to add the file `hello.txt`
+use:
 ```
-  ipfs filestore add "`pwd`"/hello.txt
+  ipfs filestore add -P hello.txt
 ```
-(Because the operating system idea of the current directory may differ from what you think it is, absolute paths are required.)

 The file or directory will then be added.
-You can now bring the daemon online and try to retrieve it from another node such as the ipfs.io gateway.
+You can now try to retrieve it from another node such as the ipfs.io gateway.

+Paths stores in the filestore must be absolute.
+You can either provide an absolute path or use one of `-P` (`--physical`) or -l (`--logical`) to create one.
+The `-P` (or `--physical`) means to make a absolute path from the physical working directory without any symbolic links in it; the -l (or `--logical`) means to use the `PWD` env. variable if possible.

+If adding a file with the daemon online the same file must be accessible via the path provided by both the client and the server.
+Without extra options it is currently not possible to add directories with the daemon online.

+If the contents of an added file have changed the block will become invalid.
+By default, the filestore uses the modification-time to determine if a file has changed.
+If the mod-time of a file differs from what is expected the contents of the block are rechecked by recomputing the multihash and failing if the hash differs from what is expected.

+Adding files to the filestore will generally be faster than adding blocks normally as less data is copied around.
+Retrieving blocks from the filestore takes about the same time when the hash is not recomputed, when it is retrieval is slower.

+## Server side adds

+When adding a file when the daemon is online.
+The client sends both the file contents and path to the server, and the server will then verify that the same content is available via the specified path by reading the file again on the server side.
+To avoid this extra overhead and allow directories to be added when the daemon is online server side paths can be used.

-To add a file to IPFS without copying and the daemon online you must first enable API.ServerSideAdds using:
+To use this feature you must first enable API.ServerSideAdds using:
 ```
   ipfs config Filestore.APIServerSidePaths --bool true
 ```
-This will enable adding files from the filesystem the server is on.
 *This option should be used with care since it will allow anyone with access to the API Server access to any files that the daemon has permission to read.* For security reasons it is probably best to only